When people hear “biggest financial mistakes” they tend to immediately think about investments, debts, and other common financial topics.

 The second financial mistake people make is that they buy dumb shit.

 This behavior helps to reduce decision fatigue (and you should try it too).
-It also keeps you from wanting to buy fast-fashion pieces that are a waste of money.

 Make sure you're not buying dumb things (like new expensive cars) just to impress people that you don't care about.